Skip to Main Content

 Payday loans are unsecured personal loans you must repay by your next paycheck.
 Unfortunately, high interest rates and short terms can lead to a vicious cycle of growing debt.

 “Payday loans often come with extremely high fees and annual percentage rates (APRs) that can exceed 400 percent,” says Chad Gammon CFP®, MBA, owner of Custom Fit Financial LLC.
 “If you’re unable to repay the loan on time, you may be forced to roll it over, leading to additional fees and creating a cycle of debt.
-Borrowers often find themselves needing to take out new loans to cover the old ones, making it difficult to break free from the borrowing trap.”
+Borrowers often need to take out new loans to cover the old ones, making it difficult to break free from the borrowing trap.”

 Title loans